Nghiait123456/HighPerformancePaymentGateway-BalanceService/README.md

 ## Detail process handle <a name="DetailProcessHandle"></a>
 1) Reset all variables of remote cache, load partner balance information from DB to remote cache </br>
 2) Load transaction not success information from logs to get the amount place holder.
 (All transactions stored in balance logs are processed trans) and stored in remote cache </br>
-3) Server handle requests will be pending until all data loads are done in cache. </br>
+3) Server handle Requests will be pending until all data loads are done in cache. </br>
 4) Once we have the latest information, we begin to calculate and process it as normal. </br>
 5) I left open the solution to move data from remote cache to cache local in memory for computation.
 Maybe in the future, I will use it to further optimize the calculation speed. </br>
 6) Every time a partner has place holder amount = total amount in DB, I will block that partner.
 A block variable will be set and released only when there is a change in the partner balance.